Adelaide Gaol: Construction and disputation

 Although Governor Gawler was under orders from the Select Committee on South Australia in Britain not to undertake any public works, in 1840 George Strickland Kingston was commissioned to design a permanent Gaol to hold 140 prisoners.
 The plans were based on England's Pentonville prison.
 Proceedings of the Select Committee indicate that in Britain nothing was known of the gaol's construction and there is no record of any mention in any official dispatches from South Australia.

 The original estimate for construction was £17,000 (2011 $4,564,500), however in late July 1840, one month after construction began, the plans were altered by Governor George Gawler.
 Although all the foundations had been laid the new plans halved the building work, which effectively reduced the contract cost to £10,000 although this did not include the cost of work already completed.
 In October, Gawler again altered the plans by now including the gaoler's house he had earlier dropped from the original plans, added two more towers and increased the quality of the stonework by specifying ashlar which cost fifty percent more than the wrought stone specified in the original contract.
 These new alterations added £9,000 to the cost.
-By March 1841 the goal was nearing completion, the builders Borrow and Goodiar had already received £10,950 and they now requested a further £8,733 which Gawler refused.
+By March 1841 the gaol was nearing completion, the builders Borrow and Goodiar had already received £10,950 and they now requested a further £8,733 which Gawler refused.
 The dispute resulted in the claim being arbitrated in court and the arbitrators requested an independent valuation of the work completed.